 This brings us to three general guiding principles for the Theory chapter of our reports:

-- Relevance: Connect the primary motivations/needs/objectives for the experiment (performance, efficiency, foutputs, etc.) to the key variables for the experiment (resistances, potentials, inputs, etc.).
+- Relevancy: Connect the primary motivations/needs/objectives for the experiment (performance, efficiency, outputs, etc.) to the key variables for the experiment (resistances, potentials, inputs, etc.).

-- Efficiency: Establish only enough of the theory such that the calculations can be repeated by a fellow engineer without the need to contact you.
+- Efficiency: Establish only enough of the theory and associated assumptions such that the calculations can be repeated by a fellow engineer without the need to contact you.

 - Credibility: At the end of your project, your theoretical predictions should agree with your experimental measurements and you should have justifications for limits to and deviations from theory.
-Engineers have value because we can quantify confidence — 95% of the results fall with ±X of the predicted value.
+Engineers have value because we can predict the future with quantifiable confidence — 95% of the results fall with ±X of the predicted value.

 Related to the first principle, when constructing experiments from scratch it is important to determine your key variables a priori (in advance) of building the experiment.
 This allows you to focus your time and money on the key variables that matter to the client/customer goal.
 We don’t have the time or money for open-ended fishing expeditions.